 - Lack of responsiveness to crises and opportunities

-- Uncertainty about the financial situation of the company leads to wrong decisions
+- Uncertainty about the company's financial situation leads to wrong decisions

 - Inability to provide investors with detailed financial data